kreincke/proScientia.ltx/README.md

 9. Do your library research work as you planned it in *tools/search.tex*:

   - incorporate the bibliographic data into *bib/lit.main.bib* by using *jabref* or any other text editor
+  - in case of web documents download the pdf files as *references/BIBTEXKEY.pdf*
-  - create respective excerpts by copying *excerpt/excerpt-tpl.tex* to *excerpt/Bibtexkey.tex*
+  - create respective excerpts by copying *excerpt/excerpt-tpl.tex* to *excerpt/BIBTEXKEY.tex*

 10. Create your own scientific work by editing *YOUR-PRJ-NAME.tex*, create snippets by copying *snippets/inc.snippet-tpl.tex* to *snippets/inc.YOURCHOICE.tex* and editing it, integrate the snippets by using the LaTeX command `\input{snippets/inc.YOURCHOICE.tex}`